open-mmlab/mmengine-template/README.md

 # MMEngine Template

 **MMEngine Template** is a template for the best practices in MMEngine.
 Config&Resgitry in [MMEngine](https://github.com/open-mmlab/mmengine) provides an elegant solution for developers to customize their modules and record experimental information.
-However, due to the learning curve of the Config&Registry system, developers often encounter some problems during developping.
+However, due to the learning curve of the Config&Registry system, developers often encounter some problems during development.
 Therefore, we provide the **MMEngine Template** to guide developers in achieving the best practices in various deep learning fields based on MMEngine.

 You may wonder why there is a need for **MMEngine Template** since the downstream repositories (MMDet, MMCls) of OpenMMLab have already provided a "template".
 Actually, **MMEngine Template** provides a more lightweight development standard compared to the downstream algorithm repositories. **MMEngine Template** is designed to provide a generic development template to simplify the development process based on MMEngine.

 Compared with downstream repositories, **MMEngine Template**:

 - A more concise directory structure for easier maintenance.
-Since most of developers do not need to customize lots of datasets, hooks, loops, etc., there is not need to create too much nested directory.
+Since most developers do not need to customize lots of datasets, hooks, loops, etc., creating too many nested directory is unnecessary.
 - Looser standards for the data flow.
-OpenMMLab series repositories need to obey a more strict dataflow based on `mmengine.structures.BaseDataElement`, which is not necessary for most individual developers.
-Therefore, **MMEngine Template** does not require developers to format the data to `mmengine.structures.BaseDataElement` instance in data flow.
+OpenMMLab series repositories need to obey a more strict dataflow based on `mmengine.structures.BaseDataElement`, which is unnecessary for most individual developers.
+Therefore, **MMEngine Template** does not require developers to format the data to `mmengine.structures.BaseDataElement` instance in the data flow.
 - Looser code standards, developers no longer struggle to fix mypy errors.

 Since developers often meet the error of "Unregistered module xxx" for the lack of triggering the registerring, **MMEngine Template** also will register the module automatically if developers follow the default [directory structure](#directory-structure).